xuhuizhan5/StreamSlide/README.md

 4. Upload a PDF document
 5. Configure presentation settings:

-   - Describe what you want in the presentation
+   - Write a customized prompt describing what you want in the presentation (specific sections, title adjustments, etc.)
-   - Set presentation duration (minutes)
+   - Set presentation duration (minutes) to optimize content density
    - Customize color theme
 6. Click "Generate Presentation" and watch the magic happen
 7. Download your professionally created PowerPoint presentation